babelmark/babelmark.github.io/faq.md

 [← Back to Babelmark](/)

-What is Babelmark 3?
+Why Babelmark 3?
 ---------------------------------------------

 This new version is developed by Alexandre Mutel and is using the same concept as [Babelmark 2](http://johnmacfarlane.net/babelmark2).
 The main differences are:

-- the project [babelmark](https://github.com/babelmark) is now hosted on github, accepting PR
+- the project [babelmark3](https://github.com/babelmark) is now hosted on github, accepting PR
 - the front-end (this site) is hosted on github-pages, the repository is [babelmark.github.io](https://github.com/babelmark/babelmark.github.io) using a plain jekyll website.
   - Modern look&feel
   - Add languages and link to original projects